JoKerDii/m6A-seq-analysis-protocol/docs/M3_Site_Detection_Host/Homer.md

-# Homer
+## Motif Discovery (Homer)

-Homer is a software for motif discovery and next-gen sequencing analysis.
-We are going to use this tool to find m6A motifs within peaks that has been found.
+[Homer](http://homer.ucsd.edu/homer/) is a software for motif discovery and next-gen sequencing analysis [11].
+We are going to use this tool to find enriched m6A motifs within peaks that has been found.

-## Install Homer
+### Install Homer

 ```shell
 # Download and install following the instruction: http://homer.ucsd.edu/homer/introduction/install.html